 The regular 30-day challenge does not deal with wellness, self-love and gratitude.
 However, even for those who don’t binge eat, these are things that are important to incorporate in your day-to-day life and can improve your mood and outlook on life.

-This 20 page booklet includes the guidelines for your challenge, planners to help you track and stick to the 30 day weight loss challenge and tools to help you when your willpower fades.
+This 47-page booklet includes the guidelines for your challenge, planners to help you track and stick to the 30-day weight loss challenge, and tools to help you when your willpower fades.
 Each person will have different goals and objectives which is why this booklet is totally customizable so that it works for YOU.
 Each page has various options to enable you to choose the best option for you.
-Go through each page below and print one of the options before moving on to the next page.
+There are many 30-day challenge ideas for weight loss in the journal.
 Feel free to skip pages that you don’t think will be helpful to you.
-Put all of the pages together and file in a binder.
-Use one of our binder cover templates to create a fun binder cover.
-Each page will open in a new window so that the list of pages stays open on your screen until you print out all 20 pages (or those that you feel will help you).
+Go through each page below and if you don’t want to print it then you can select another version that works for you.
+Put all the pages together and file them in a binder.
+To print another version of any page, click on the link next to that page where you can select another version of that printable and customize it before you print it.

 When I first did this challenge, I decided that I would go 30 days without sugar and from the second week I would give up white bread as well.
 The next time I did it I cut out white bread from day 1.
 Make rules that will work for you.

-Open the Commitment Contract and either type in your details before you print or fill out the printed form afterwards.
+Another way to get motivation is via a commitment contract.
+This is not part of the journal but you can print it and add it.
+Open the Commitment Contract and either type in your details before you print or fill out the printed form afterward.
 Don’t forget to sign it as this is a binding agreement!

-In order to start this 30 day challenge you need to ensure that have the healthy foods that you commit to eat at home.
-Choose the grocery list that best suits your needs from the list below.
+In order to start this 30-day challenge, you need to ensure that you have the healthy foods that you commit to eating at home.
+Choose the grocery list that best suits your needs.